cscorley/dissertation/chapters/1_introduction/2_motivation.md

 exhibit the same issues as we described in the previous section.

-We would like to further adapt our vision for an accurate, easy-to-update FLT to DIT.
+We would like to further adapt our vision for an accurate, easy-to-update FLT to a DIT.
 In this work, we propose a new methodology for DITs that is not necessarily based on the performance of an FLT.
 Again, our methodology is to extract a document for each changeset in the source code history and to train a TR model on the changeset documents.
 However, rather than using a